patrickbwarren/inkscape-survex-export/README.md

 * by default, a single blue line line determines the scale (eg from the scale bar);

 Lines of any other color are ignored, as are other drawing objects.
-The default colors can be changed in the 'Colors' tab in the export dialogue box.
-If an Inkscape layer is specified by name in the 'Parameters' tab, then only those (red) (poly)lines belonging to that layer are exported (the orientation and scale bar are picked up irrespective of the layer).
+The default colors can be changed in the 'Colors' tab.
+If an Inkscape layer is specified by name in the 'Parameters' tab, then only those (red) (poly)lines belonging to that layer are exported.
+The orientation and scale lines are picked up irrespective of the layer.

 Traverses generated from (poly)lines are captured in separate `*begin` and `*end` blocks in the survex file.
 The Inkscape path id is used for the